nblmc/geoservices-docs/discovery-tools/atlascope.md

-## All urban atlases at the BPL
+## All atlases @ BPL

-### Overview {docsify-ignore}

 While Atlascope includes an amazing number of atlases from the BPL collections covering Boston and surrounding towns, it does not include a significant portion of atlases available for research at the BPL.

 **Atlases not included in Atlascope**

-- Atlases outside of Boston Proper for most towns in Massachusetts.
+- Atlases outside of Boston Proper for most towns in Massachusetts - *coming soon!*

 - Atlases published after 1923 where rights are still retained by the copyright owner.
 This includes most of the twentieth-century Sanborns.